voxpupuli/puppet-letsencrypt/README.md

 ## Support

-This module requires Puppet >= 3.4. and is currently only written to work on Debian and RedHat based operating systems.
+This module requires Puppet >= 3.4. and is currently only written to work on Debian and RedHat based operating systems, although it may work on others.

 ## Dependencies